SEU-SuperNova-CVRA/Robomaster2018-SEU-OpenSource/README.md

 # Robomaster2018-SEU-OpenSource
-This is the open source project for Robomaster 2018 from Southeast University which includes complete process to finish the auto-shoot & rune detection tasks.
+This is a project for Robomaster 2018 from Southeast University which includes complete process to finish the auto-shoot & rune detection tasks.
 Armor detection, rune detection, angle solving algorithm & drivers, serial communication are all included.

 This is basically the code we use during the competition.

-If you have any problem, welcome to contact us: 213162574@seu.edu.cn

 ## 1.Requirements
 ### platform: